BrandonBNguyen/Cplusplus-Notes/C++ Notes.md

 }
 ```

 To get around this, if we do want to modify the variable we are passing into the function, we can use pointers.
 Instead of passing the variable itself, we will pass a pointer to the variable.
+Within the function, we can dereference the pointer, allowing us to work directly with the variable.

 ```cpp
 void add_and_print(int* value) {